eyechor/eyechor.github.io/index.md

 ---
-page.title: eyechor games
+title: eyechor games
-page.description: bookmark this page and come back to it later... it's a work-in-progress ;)
+description: bookmark this page and come back to it later... it's a work-in-progress ;)
 ---
 # Eyechor Games
 Welcome to our friendly little website!